Precious-Ugwuadu/Azure-Network-Protocols/README.md

 ![image](https://github.com/user-attachments/assets/f915ed7c-4f83-47e3-b976-84b8b668194e)

 Here, i am obsering SSH traffic by getting the public IP address of the windows VM from Azure portal.
 SSH is used to make a secure connection from one computer to another.
-It uses TCP port 22. i went to windows computer and made an SSH connection into the linux computer and the observed the traffic.
+It uses TCP port 22. i went to windows computer and made an SSH connection into the linux computer and then observed the traffic.
 In powershell i typed "ssh labuser@ 10.0.0.5" which is linux-VM private IP address.
-       Whatever i type, traffic will be sent to linux-VM througha secure channel.
+       Whatever i typed traffic was sent to linux-VM through a secure channel.
 I am in windows-VM but i am connected to linux-VM through SSH.
 All the traffic in SSH is actually encrypted.

 <p>
 </p>